mattnedrich/GradientDescentExample/README.md

 - `variable_set` is a tuple, containing intercept, slope average error from actual vs predicted values

 ### Output
-output of current code. try to beat this

 ```
 60 - [87.33688235]